78 things to do in school holidays with the kids

-12. The ultimate beach day is on offer at The Strand, with plenty of things to do in school holidays.
+12. The ultimate beach day is on offer at The Strand, with plenty of things to do in the school holidays.
 The beachfront promenade is complete with a water park, swimming pool, rock pool, multiple playgrounds, picnic areas and plenty of grass to play on.

 13. Ensure the kids have an endless list of things to do in school holidays by checking into Big 4 Adventure Whitsunday Resort in Cannonvale (minutes from Airlie Beach), the areas most awarded resort holiday park.
 There’s a games room, lagoon pool, and 13 slide waterpark just to name a few, which will make leaving the resort the hardest decision all holidays.